lenskit.data.Dataset#

 The user-item interaction log in the specified format.

-Get the user-item interactions as “ratings” matrix.
-Interactions are not repeated.
-The matrix may be in “coordinate” format, in which case it is comparable to interaction_log() but without repeated interactions, or it may be in a compressed sparse format.
+The matrix may be returned in “coordinate” format, in which case it is comparable to interaction_table() but without repeated interactions, or it may be in a compressed sparse row format.

 Warning